Currently, 25 farms covering 800+ acres are certified in the program.

 The Blew family’s farm primarily consists of orchards and croplands; their farm spreads over a whopping 160 acres.
 Oak Grove Plantation has solar panels which supplies all electrical needs for the entire property and its six caring and fastidious family members.
 No pesticides are used in the production of their plentiful grains and vegetables, and their certified disease free hogs are raised from birth on the farm.
 Products include peaches, asian pears, apples, herbs, tomatoes, anise, corn, cookies, watermelons, pumpkins, kale, and potted vegetables.
 Products are sold throughout the year at the Union Square Greenmarket.

-Spring Run Farm
+Spring Run Dairy

 Walnut Brook Farm

 Walnut Brook Farm is located in Morris County and is divided into crops and woodlands.
-The entire property has been River Friendly Certified since October 2011.
+The entire property has been River-Friendly Certified since October 2011.
 56 acres are farmed to produce maple syrup, hay, vegetables and saw timber on a sustainable basis.

 NJ Audubon Wattles Stewardship Center